NevaMind-AI/open-personal-agent/README.md

 ## Contributing

 We build trust through open-source collaboration.
 Your creative contributions drive Open Personal Agent's innovation forward.
-Explore our GitHub issues and projects to get started and make your mark on the future of memU.
+Explore our GitHub issues and projects to get started and make your mark on the future of Open Personal Agent.
-📋 Read our detailed Contributing Guide →

 ## 🌍 Community
 For more information please contact info@nevamind.ai